carverdamien/trace-cmd/TraceDisplay/README.md

 ## Install

-Use `docker.sh` to build a container image with TraceDisplay installed or follow these instructions.
+Use `docker.sh` to build a container image with TraceDisplay installed.
+This script will also start a TraceDisplay container that runs a jupyter server.

+If you want to install TraceDisplay on your machine follow these instructions:

 ```
 # Install tracecmd